Board of Trustees

 George Norcross

-GEORGE E. NORCROSS III serves as Executive Chairman of Conner Strong & Buckelew, among the nation’s largest insurance, risk management, and employee benefits brokerage and consulting firms, which operates in all 50 states.
+GEORGE E. NORCROSS III serves as Executive Chairman of Conner Strong & Buckelew, one of the nation’s largest insurance, risk management, and employee benefits brokerage and consulting firms, operating in all 50 states.
 Norcross has been the head of Conner Strong & Buckelew and predecessor companies since founding the firm in 1979 in a basement office in Camden, New Jersey.

 In addition to his roles at Conner Strong and Cooper, Norcross has been recognized for his personal philanthropy and support of the larger South Jersey community, especially the City of Camden.
-Through Norcross’s family foundation, and in partnership with Conner Strong & Buckelew and the Cooper Foundation, Norcross focuses much of his charitable efforts on improving education for youth, funding research to help cure diseases, supporting the arts and culture, improving the community’s safety, and helping people with disabilities in the Camden area.
+Through Norcross’ family foundation, and in partnership with Conner Strong & Buckelew and the Cooper Foundation, Norcross focuses much of his charitable efforts on improving education for youth, funding research to help cure diseases, supporting the arts and culture, improving the community’s safety, and helping people with disabilities in the Camden area.
 Over the last decade, the groups have collectively donated to more than 500 groups across the region and state.
+As part of their commitment to education and opportunity, Norcross and his family have endowed scholarships at the Cooper Medical School at Rowan University (CMSRU), Drexel University, and New York University.

 In connection with his leadership at Conner Strong & Buckelew, Norcross and his family made a significant investment in BroadStreet Partners ("BroadStreet"), and Norcross has taken on the role as Vice Chairman.
 BroadStreet is majority owned by the Ontario Teachers’ Pension Fund.
 In 2022, the Norcross family purchased the iconic Formica’s Bakery, a South Jersey institution and baker of the “World Famous Atlantic City Bread.”
-He added Freitag to the company to honor his great grandfather’s legacy as a baker in Camden.
-Norcross also serves on the Board of Directors for the Coriell Institute for Medical Research and Holtec International, a global leader in power generation technologies.
+He added Freitag to the company’s name to honor his great grandfather’s legacy as a baker in Camden.

 Norcross was named a 2020 “Champion of the C-Suite” by ROI-NJ for “making the impossible possible” and the 2018 Business Leader of the Year by the LeBow College of Business at Drexel University for his successes as a business and community leader.

-Norcross has won wide praise for his leadership of Cooper and has been repeatedly named one of New Jersey’s top health care leaders by NJBiz, recognized as one of New Jersey’s Top Influencers in New Jersey Biotech by BioNJ, Trustee of the Year by the New Jersey Hospital Association, and Trustee of the Year by the New Jersey Council of Teaching Hospitals.
+Norcross has won wide praise for his leadership of Cooper and has been repeatedly named one of New Jersey’s Top Healthcare Leaders by NJBiz, recognized as one of New Jersey’s Top Influencers in New Jersey Biotech by BioNJ, Trustee of the Year by the New Jersey Hospital Association, and Trustee of the Year by the New Jersey Council of Teaching Hospitals.
 For his leadership in creating Cooper’s Veterans VIP Priority Program, Norcross was awarded the prestigious Seven Seals Award given by the U.S. Department of Defense’s Employer Support for National Guard and Reserves.
-Norcross accepted the Susan G. Komen Beacon of Hope Award on behalf of Cooper University Hospital/Cooper Cancer Institute.
+Norcross accepted the Susan G. Komen Beacon of Hope Award on behalf of Cooper University Hospital/MD Anderson Cancer Center at Cooper.

-Norcross serves as chair of the Cooper Red Hot Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised almost $25 million to benefit Cooper University Health Care, including a record $3.5 million in 2022.
+Norcross serves as chair of The Cooper Red Hot Gala, which is one of the largest single event charity fundraisers in the greater Philadelphia-South Jersey area each year and has raised almost $25 million to benefit Cooper University Health Care, including a new record of almost $4 million in 2023.
 In addition to supporting The Cooper Foundation, Norcross committed $5 million to Cooper as the first commitment in a $50 million capital campaign to help fund the rapid expansion of one of New Jersey’s preeminent academic medical centers.

-A student of history who has visited almost every presidential museum with his family, Norcross purchased a rare copy of the Declaration of Independence in 2021, which is being lent to the Museum of the American Revolution in Philadelphia, to be displayed beginning in the spring of 2023.
+A student of history who has visited almost every presidential museum, with his family, Norcross purchased a rare copy of the Declaration of Independence in 2021, which is being lent to the Museum of the American Revolution in Philadelphia and was displayed beginning in the spring of 2023.
 It will also be displayed at Cooper University Hospital.

 Kevin O'Dowd

-Prior to joining the Office of the Governor, Mr. O’Dowd was the Chief of the Securities and Health Care Fraud Unit in the Criminal Division of the U.S. Attorney’s Office for the District of New Jersey.
-During his seven-year tenure as a federal prosecutor, he investigated and prosecuted cases ranging from computer hacking and intellectual property theft to complex health care, securities, and financial fraud.
-While at the U.S. Attorney’s Office, he also served as the chair of the Health Care Task Force, which comprised the leading federal and state health care fraud investigators and prosecutors in the State of New Jersey.
+Before joining Cooper, Mr. O’Dowd served in the Cabinet of New Jersey Governor Chris Christie, including as Chief of Staff from 2012 to 2014.
+Prior to joining the Christie Administration in 2010 as counsel to the Governor, Mr. O’Dowd served as Chief of the Securities and Health Care Fraud Unit in the Criminal Division of the U.S. Attorney’s Office for the District of New Jersey.
+During his seven-year tenure as a federal prosecutor, Mr. O’Dowd investigated and prosecuted cases ranging from computer hacking and intellectual property theft to complex health care, securities, and financial fraud.
+While at the U.S. Attorney’s Office, Mr. O’Dowd served as the Chair of the Health Care Task Force, which comprised the leading federal and state health care fraud investigators and prosecutors in the State of New Jersey.

-While at the U.S. Department of Justice, Mr. O’Dowd was a frequent panelist and speaker on health care matters.
-Hewas twice awarded the Integrity Award from the U.S. Department of Health and Human Services and the Award for Excellence from the U.S. President’s Council on Integrity and Efficiency.
-Seton Hall University School of Law also awarded him with the St. Thomas More Medal for his distinguished public service.
+While at the U.S. Department of Justice, Mr. O’Dowd was a frequent panelist and speaker on health care compliance matters.
+Mr. O’Dowd was twice awarded the Integrity Award from the U.S. Department of Health and Human Services and the Award for Excellence from the U.S. President’s Council on Integrity and Efficiency.
+In 2012, Seton Hall University School of Law presented Mr. O’Dowd with the St. Thomas More Medal for his distinguished public service.

 Before joining the U.S. Attorney’s Office in 2003, Mr. O’Dowd served as Deputy Attorney General for the State of New Jersey for nearly five years.
-He earned his BA from The Catholic University of America and his JD from St. John’s University School of Law.
+In that position, Mr. O’Dowd’s responsibilities included providing legal counsel to the New Jersey Department of Health.
+Mr. O’Dowd received his BA from The Catholic University of America in 1994 and his JD from St. John’s University School of Law in 1997.

-Mr. O’Dowd serves a member of the New Jersey Hospital Association Board of Trustees, as the vice chairman of the Board of Trustees of the Hospital Alliance of New Jersey, a member of the Ronald McDonald House of Southern New Jersey Board of Trustees, a member of The VIDOCQ Society of Philadelphia, and a member of the Chamber of Commerce of Southern New Jersey Board of Directors.
-Healso serves on the Board of Directors of South Jersey Industries, a publicly traded energy services holding company.
+Mr. O’Dowd serves as a member of the New Jersey Hospital Association Board of Trustees, as the vice chairman of the Board of Trustees of the Hospital Alliance of New Jersey, a member of the American Hospital Association Regional Policy Board, a member of The VIDOCQ Society of Philadelphia, and a member of the Chamber of Commerce of Southern New Jersey Board of Directors.
+Mr. O’Dowd also serves as a member of the South Jersey Industries Board of Directors, an energy services holding company.

 Mr. O’Dowd was recently honored with the Distinguished Alumnus Award from the U.S. Attorney’s Office for the District of New Jersey for his exceptional leadership during the COVID-19 pandemic.